 There are several methods for planting trees along sidewalks.
 Each is applicable to the scenario and environment in which trees are being considered.
-Consult the Miami-Dade Street Tree Master Plan and the Miami-Dade Landscape Code for further details.
+Consult the Miami-Dade Street Tree Master Plan for further details.

 Open Tree Trenches

 An open tree trench is generally located in the Furnishing Zone and consists of an area of soil connecting a row of trees.
 The soil can be covered with mulch, groundcover, or other greenscape elements.
 Sidewalk drainage should be designed to flow into the tree trench.
 The open trench allows for water to reach the roots and reduces soil compaction, providing a healthier environment for trees.
 Sizing is typically 4' wide by 3' deep.